- Why Should You Learn to Pick Locks?

 Tumbler locks happen to be a very old locking mechanism and also happen to be the easiest to pick.
 The problem is that most locks we use are just common tumbler locks.
 They are effective at keeping most people out, but anyone with a reasonable knowledge of how they work and lock picking techniques will be able to open them.

-All in all, know how to locks work and how to pick them will guide your buying decisions when it comes to buying your own locks for your house and important possessions.
+All in all, knowing how to locks work and how to pick them will guide your buying decisions when it comes to buying your own locks for your house and important possessions.

 2. It’s Very Practical